 Red Roots Farm is a sustainable farming project near Silk Hope, NC.
 We’ve been growing no-spray vegetables for ourselves since 2009, added a small flock of chickens and guinea fowl in 2013, and decided to scale up to a market garden for the 2014 season.

-We don’t yet have any land of our own, so we’re currently growing vegetables on several borrowed plots near where we live, totaling about 2 acres.
+We don’t yet have any land of our own, so we’re currently vegetables on about 2 acres of leased property near Siler City.
 Eventually, we hope to purchase several acres in Chatham County where Red Roots Farm can have a permanent home.

 Here in Chatham County, and other parts of central North Carolina where heavy clay soils dominate, red land is prized for its superior drainage compared to other clays.
 The red color sticks to everything — shoes, tools, vegetables — so it seemed only fitting to call our farm Red Roots.